British European Airways Flight 530

-British European Airways Flight 530, also known as the Mistberget Accident (Mistberget-ulykken), was a controlled flight into terrain of a Douglas C-47 Skytrain into the Mistberget mountain in Eidsvoll, Norway, on 7 August 1946 at ca. 14:00.
+British European Airways Flight 530, also known as the Mistberget Accident (Mistberget-ulykken), was a Douglas C-47 Skytrain's controlled flight into terrain, specifically into the Mistberget mountain in Eidsvoll, Norway, on 7 August 1946 at ca. 14:00.
 The British European Airways (BEA) aircraft was en route on a scheduled flight from London's Croydon Airport and crashed during approach to Oslo Airport, Gardermoen.

 Three of the five crew members were killed in the accident and all ten passengers survived, though two were seriously injured, the remainder were able to walk away from the crash.
 The investigation found no faults with the aircraft, but cited a navigation error caused by a combination of insufficient training and shortcomings in the aircraft's low frequency radio range equipment.

 Flight

 The accident aircraft was a Douglas C-47A-5-DK Skytrain, c/n 12348 and registered G-AHCS, equipped with two Pratt & Whitney R-1830-92 engines, first flown in 1944, operated by British European Airways.
 The flight was a scheduled service from BEA's base at Croydon Airport near London to Oslo Airport, Gardermoen.
 Gardermoen acted as Oslo's secondary airport to the more central Oslo Airport, Fornebu.
 However, BEA opted to use Gardermoen because it needed longer runways to operate the Vickers VC.1 Viking.
 The aircraft had a crew of five and carried ten passengers.
 Two of the passengers were Norwegian, the rest were British.